 Buses are the backbone of the Metro Transit system, providing 52 million rides annually on local, express and suburban routes.
 Learn how to ride these convenient routes right in your neighborhood, many with built-in transit advantages.
 How to ride the bus

-The METRO network offers fast, frequent, all-day service, with light rail trains on the Blue and Green lines and bus rapid transit service on the Red Line and the A and C lines.
+The METRO network offers fast, frequent, all-day service, with light rail trains on the Blue and Green lines and bus rapid transit service on the Orange, Red, A, C, and D lines.
 Pay before you board these lines that stop less often to keep you moving more.
 Learn more about the METRO network

 Easy to pay

 On local buses, pay as you board with cash (exact fare only), the Metro Transit app or Go-To Cards.
 On METRO lines, buy a ticket from the machine on the platform with cash, credit or debit cards – just remember to pay before boarding.
 While onboard, be ready to show your proof of payment: your ticket or the Metro Transit app.
 Learn more about how to pay your fare

 Safety is a shared responsibility.